d3plus/d3plus-text/README.md

 <a name="box.duration"></a>

 ### box.duration([*value*])
-If *value* is specified, sets the animation duration to the specified number and returns this box generator.
+If *value* is specified, sets the animation duration to the specified number and returns this generator.
 If *value* is not specified, returns the current animation duration.

 **Kind**: static method of <code>[box](#box)</code>